The Multi-Factor Advantage

 Setting up your company for success will surely involve having triple-threat leaders on board.
 Thankfully, CRI has developed The Achiever, a hiring tool as multifaceted as the candidates themselves.

-The Achiever Assessment a candidate assessment recognized as the first in the United States to include both mental and behavioral measurements.
+The Achiever Assessment is a multi-factor pre employment assessment recognized as the first in the United States to include both mental and behavioral measurements.
 It is fully validated in accordance with the Uniform Guidelines on Employee Selection Procedures, as enforced by the Equal Employment Opportunity Commission (EEOC).

 Tech On Deck